Trading on Eggshells: Tell-tale Signs of Scam Brokers

 The financial market is a high-stake environment filled with lurking risks that may result in investment losses or even capital ruins.
 One pressing issue is the lurking risk of scam brokers wanting to victimize and profit from hopeful traders.

-Thus, if you want to enter the financial market and position trade, you should first identify a reliable and viable broker to trade with so as not to zero your chance of profiting from your position.
+Thus, if you want to enter the financial market and position trade, you should first identify a reliable and viable broker to trade with to not zero your chance of profiting from your position.

 How to tell if your broker is a scam